The following terms: Junk Silver Coins - Constitutional Silver Coins - 90% Silver Coins.

 Let’s dive into why this is the case.

 First of all, 1964 was the last year the US minted circulating 90% silver coins.
-This means there is a limited fixed supply.
+Which means there is a limited fixed supply.

-All of the US 90% silver coins that have ever been produced, have been produced.
-Most of them have likely been melted by now into other silver products, gone forever.
+All of the US 90% silver coins that have ever gotten produced are finite, and there are no more getting created.
+Most of the 90% US silver coins made have likely been melted by now into other industrial silver requiring products, gone forever from the legal tender silver coin supply.

-Junk silver coins are sought after for their silver content, and they have collector’s appeal as they are truly a part of history in your hands.
+Junk silver coins get sought after for their silver content, and they have collector’s appeal as they are indeed a part of history in your hands.

 There are many different designs on the coins too.
-There are a number of variety of eagles, and obverses.
+There are several varieties of eagles and obverses.

-There is the 1964 JFK half dollar (the only year the JFK half dollar was minted in 90% silver).
+There is the 1964 JFK half-dollar coin (the only year the JFK half dollar coin got minted in 90% silver).
 Those are the most common half dollar because they are the least vintage.
 There are also Seated Liberty half dollars, Barber half dollars, and so on.
 The older the design, the more expensive - generally speaking.

-For the most part, unless you are buying a graded coin or a roll in brilliant uncirculated condition, when a silver investor is buying junk silver, they are buying circulated coins.
+For the most part, unless you are buying a graded coin or a roll in a brilliant uncirculated condition when a silver investor is buying junk silver, they are buying circulated coins.

-Therefore, when buying circulated 90% silver coins, some will look very pretty, and some will look very rough, and it will mostly be all in between.
+Therefore, when buying circulated 90% silver coins, some will look very pretty, and some will look very rough.
 Most circulated 90% silver coins have worn over time and use.
-Their exact silver weight may be slightly diminished with wear on the coin (minute silver flecks have fallen off with wear and tear).
-That said, every $1 of face value of 90% silver coinage typically contains .715 troy ounces of silver.
+Their exact silver weight may have gotten slightly diminished with wear on the coin (minute silver flecks have fallen off with wear and tear).
+That said, every $1 legal tender face value of 90% silver coinage typically contains .715 troy ounces of silver bullion value (learn how we define silver bullion here).

 Does that mean that if an investor buys a $100 face value bag of 90% silver that it will weigh exactly 71.5 troy ounces of silver?

-No, and it has to do with the circulated condition of the coins, so it might contain 71.4 troy ounces again due to this aforementioned wear-n-tear.
+No, and it has to do with the circulated condition of the coins so that it might contain 71.4 troy ounces again due to this wear-n-tear mentioned above.

-That said, most silver investors are not looking for the exact weight, but they are looking for the face value, understanding there is a slight variation in weights due to the wear on any given lot of 90% silver coins.
+That said, most silver investors are not looking for the exact weight, but they are looking for the face value, understanding there is a slight variation in precise troy ounce weights due to their original stamping variance and the wear over time as some silver inevitably got worn off over time.

-What if a silver investor gets coins that have been completely worn smooth, with holes drilled in them, with them being clipped, or something else that would seriously diminish the weight?
+What if a silver investor gets coins that have become worn smooth, with holes drilled in them, with them having gotten clipped, or something else that would severely diminish the weight?

-Those would not be sold as circulated coins.
+Those would not get sold as circulated coins.

 In other words, let’s assume an investor buys a $10 roll of circulated, pre-1965 Washington quarters.
-It is safe to say that those will neither be in brilliant uncirculated condition, because those would have been pulled out, but that roll of quarters will also not contain clipped, drilled, or cull coins, because those would have been pulled out too.
+It is safe to say that those will neither be in brilliant uncirculated condition because those would have been pulled out, but that roll of quarters will also not contain clipped or drilled coins, because those would have gotten pulled out too.

 Dwindling Junk Silver Coin Supplies